susmita-g/interview-tw-dip-js/README.md

 # Data Transformation Exercises
-This repository contains **two exercises** designed to evaluate your ability to:
+This repository contains **four exercises** designed to evaluate your ability to:
 - Transform and validate JSON data against a schema
 - Extract and flatten fields from nested objects
-- Write clean, testable JavaScript code
+- Write clean JavaScript code
+- REST APIs

 ---